FelipeFerraz98/FelipeFerraz98/README.md

-# Hello, my name is Felipe! 👋
+# Hello, I'm Felipe! 👋
 Welcome to my GitHub!
-Here are all my codes, personal projects and study projects related to my Computer Science course and my journey as a back-end developer.
-I'm looking for job opportunities in the field of back-end development, and this repository serves as a showcase of my work and skills.
+Here you will find my codes, personal projects and studies related to my journey as a Computer Science student and developer.

 ## 🚀 About me
 I am a Computer Science student passionate about programming and technology.
-I am currently expanding my knowledge in C# and Python, in addition to having experience in intermediate C, HTML, CSS and Java.
-I am committed to learning and improving my back-end development skills, seeking efficient and elegant solutions to problems.
+I am expanding my knowledge and have experience in C#, Python, Javascript, HTML, CSS, C and Java.
+I'm focused on improving my development skills to find efficient and elegant solutions to problems.

 ## 🔗 Links